Our website uses cookies for statistical purposes.

 Compulsory liquidation in New Zealand

-Compared to the voluntary liquidation in NZ, the compulsory winding up requires the appearance before the court of law.
+Compared to voluntary liquidation in NZ, the compulsory winding up requires an appearance before a court of law.
 This is because compulsory liquidation can be requested by a business’ creditors.
 Compulsory liquidation can also be requested by the majority of the managers of the company or by the Trade Register in New Zealand.

 You can also rely on our New Zealand lawyers for assistance in compulsory liquidation cases.
 Winding up a company in NZ becomes more complex in this case and legal assistance is recommended.
 We can help answer your questions if your company has started to experience financial difficulties or is already unable to pay its debts to creditors.